ioquatix/jquery-syntax/README.txt

 *** Change Log ***

-release-2.1
+release-2.2
- - Added support for Lua
+ - Added support for Lua, C#
  - Added new fixed and list layouts.
  - Improvements to whitespace handling.
  - Several bug fixes and enhancements.